The Early Issues

 Beyond Skeletons Playlist

-And “Skeletons From The Closet” is heavenly.
-Simply the first and best compilation album from the rock band, the Grateful Dead, and it’s available on vinyl.
-I am “mostly” alive listening to a brilliant jam band, psychedelic rock, country rock, folk-rock, blues rock, metal rock, acid rock, psychedelic folk.
-I open “Skeletons From The Closet” then wonder if “Skeletons In The Closet” is real.
+Yeah, “Skeletons From The Closet” is great.
+The Grateful Dead’s first and best compilation album and it’s also available on vinyl.
+Guess I’m “mostly” alive listening to a brilliant jam band, psychedelic rock, country rock, folk-rock, blues rock, metal rock, acid rock, psychedelic folk.
+And so much more, but I open “Skeletons From The Closet” then wonder if “Skeletons In The Closet” is real.
 I don’t know too many cons, but I made a friend of the devil and found out he’s also in subtitles.

 Leave a comment